neilberget/node-api-proxy/README.md

 When building a new mobile or web client you might need it to interact with an API server.
-Building API endpoints can be expensive and limits the opportunity to rapidly build prototypes that the rest of the development team, designers, managers and QA engineers can interact with.
+Building API endpoints can be expensive and limits the opportunity to rapidly build interactive prototypes.

-By using an API proxy you can build canned JSON responses and return those responses on routes you haven't built out yet.
+By using an API proxy you can build canned JSON responses to return on routes you haven't built out yet.
 Thus you can quickly scaffold the front-end of your application while the API endpoints are built out.

-It also gives you the opportunity to determine your API spec.
+It also allows you to be more thoughtful about your API spec.

 ##How to Use